Chronic obstructive pulmonary disease, or COPD, is a progressive lung disease that affects your breathing and muscle function.

 Other Risk Factors For COPD

-While smoking and age over 40 years are common factors in many people with COPD, environment and genetics can also play a part.
+While smoking and advanced age are common factors in many people with COPD, environment and genetics can also play a part.

 Regular exposure to chemicals, fumes, dust or other particles, and air pollution can cause COPD.